List of The Middle characters

 The Middle is an American sitcom about a working-class family living in Indiana and facing the day-to-day struggles of home life, work, and raising children.
-The Middle originally aired from September 30, 2009 to May 22, 2018 on the ABC network.
-It features Everybody Loves Raymond star Patricia Heaton and Scrubs star Neil Flynn.

-Below is a list of characters central to the series.
+The Middle originally aired from September 30, 2009, to May 22, 2018, on the ABC network.
+The ensemble cast includes Patricia Heaton, Neil Flynn, Charlie McDermott, Eden Sher, and Atticus Schaffer.
+The following is a list of characters, including the main cast and those who appear alongside the main cast in the series.